Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Analysis of Yang-Mills heat flows in the caloric gauge

-We end this section with a `well-posedness statement' (by which we mean existence and uniqueness here) for the IVP for \eqref{eq:dYMHF} in the caloric gauge with regular initial data set possessing finite energy\footnote{The theorem itself concerns the case of small energy, but by scaling, of course, the theorem extends to the large energy case as well.} $\bfE[0] < \infty$.
+We end this section with a well-posedness statement (by which we mean existence and uniqueness) for the IVP for \eqref{eq:dYMHF} in the caloric gauge with regular initial data set possessing finite energy $\bfE[0] < \infty$.
+In fact, the theorem itself concerns the case of small energy, but the theorem extends to the large energy case by scaling.